 In Nancy, I am

-I’m interested in many aspects of bioinformatics
+I’m interested in many aspects of biomedical informatics and bioinformatics

 but focus mainly on biomedical knowledge discovery

 and particularly knowledge discovery guided by domain knowledge.

 Knowledge discovery can be defined as the process of identifying

 new and relevant knowledge units from large amount of data.